ddvniele/checkm8-iOS15-downgrade/README.md

 enjoy now your device fully activated on iOS 15!
   - run <code>palera1n --force-revert -f</code> to remove palera1n jailbreak (if you want)

-## 🛠️ known issues
+>[!WARNING]
+> KNOWN ISSUES:
-- iCloud passwords don't work (at least for me). i haven't been able to find a solution yet
+> - iCloud passwords don't work (at least for me). i haven't been able to find a solution yet
-  - if you have any problem or suggestion you can reach me [here](https://github.com/ddvniele/checkm8-iOS15-downgrade/issues)
+>   - if you have any problem or suggestion you can reach me [here](https://github.com/ddvniele/checkm8-iOS15-downgrade/issues)

 ## 📥 NOT AN ICLOUD BYPASS!
 this is not a method for bypassing an iCloud lock. in fact, you can't grab files with Filza if you can't activate your device on the newest iOS available.